Early Childhood Professional Development Workshops

 In light of the theoretical underpinnings, educators/caregivers will understand the significance of providing a child with holistic development, and be equipped to calibrate teaching methods through various levels (0 to 8 years of age).

-Educators/caregivers will also be introduced to various developmental milestones across various age group including:
+Educators/caregivers will also be introduced to various developmental milestones across age groups including:

 - Birth and infancy